roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about applications.md

 2. Run the following command to install Tiller.

-    For the image address, enter the domain name of the image in the region where the virtual private cloud \(VPC\) that hosts the image is deployed.
-For example, if your machine is deployed in the China \(Hangzhou\) region, the image address is `registry-vpc.cn-hangzhou.aliyuncs.com/acs/tiller:v2.11.0`.
+    The address of the Tiller image must include the endpoint of the virtual private cloud \(VPC\) where the image registry is located.
+For example, if image registry is located in the China \(Hangzhou\) region, the image address is `registry-vpc.cn-hangzhou.aliyuncs.com/acs/tiller:v2.11.0`.

     ```
     helm init --tiller-image registry.cn-hangzhou.aliyuncs.com/acs/tiller:v2.11.0 --upgrade